The Journal of Gene Medicine

 Online ISSN: 1521-2254

-For additional tools visit Author Resources - an enhanced suite of online tools for Wiley-Blackwell journal authors, featuring Article Tracking, E-mail Publication Alerts and Customized Research Tools.
+For additional tools visit Author Resources - an enhanced suite of online tools for Wiley journal authors, featuring Article Tracking, E-mail Publication Alerts and Customized Research Tools.

-Submission is considered on the conditions that papers are previously unpublished, and are not offered simultaneously elsewhere; that all authors have read and approved the content, and all authors have also declared all competing interests; and that the work complies with Ethical Policies of the journal, and has been conducted under internationally accepted ethical standards after relevant ethical review.
-It is highly recommended you read this policy and complete any necessary documentation prior to your submission
+Note that submission implies that the content has not been published or submitted for publication elsewhere except as a brief abstract in the proceedings of a scientific meeting or symposium; that all authors have read and approved the content, and all authors have also declared all competing interests; and that the work complies with Ethical Policies of the journal, and has been conducted under internationally accepted ethical standards after relevant ethical review.
+It is highly recommended you read this policy and complete any necessary documentation prior to your submission.

 A manuscript may be returned to the authors without outside review if it is deemed to be outside the scope of the journal, or if it fails to meet key criteria imposed by the journal, these being to be adequately novel; to advance the field sufficiently; or to be satisfactorily controlled.
 This decision will be made at the Editors' discretion.